Best Soft Mattresses of 2023

 These days you have the convenient option of ordering a bed-in-a-box mattress online from the comfort of your home, finding it delivered to your front door, and testing it out in your own bedroom for a generous trial period.

 But with the hundreds of mattresses available online, you need a way to zero in on the soft mattresses of your dreams.
 That’s where the mattress firmness scale (and reviews from Mattress Advisor) comes in.

 The mattress firmness scale includes ratings from 1 to 10 indicating the relative softness or firmness of any mattress.

-Most average weight sleepers tend to prefer mattresses in the medium firm range with ratings of 6/10 to 7/10, but if you’re looking for a soft mattress, you want to choose from mattresses with ratings no higher than 5/10.
+Most average weight sleepers tend to prefer mattresses in the medium firm range with ratings of 6/10 to 7/10, but if you’re looking for a soft mattress, you want to choose something no higher than 5/10 on the firmness scale.

 And while you may think a super soft mattress will be great for your sleep, sleep experts recommend steering away from mattresses rated 1/10 or 2/10 because of the risk of spinal misalignment.

 So that puts your focus on mattresses that rate 3/10, 4/10, or 5/10 on the mattress firmness scale.
 A soft mattress with a firmness rating of 3/10 or 4/10 feels very plush and body-hugging.
 Sleepers would most accurately describe themselves sleeping “in” the soft mattress rather than “on” it.